Class Type100% online, 6 & 12-week courses

 This course examines the legal aspects of the fire services and the political and social impacts of legal issues.
 This course includes a review of the American legal system and in-depth coverage of legal and political issues involving employment and personnel matters, administrative and operational matters, planning and code enforcement, and legislative and political processes with regard to the fire services.

-Students will explore the nuances of planning for and responding to catastrophic disasters.
-The course will involve discussion of domestic and international approaches to planning and responding to such disasters.
-Students will view issues from the perspective of an Emergency Manager who spends most of their time in the field planning for critical incidents and disasters and who understands the key components to a good plan that involves many agencies at all levels of government and at different stages of the event.
-Students will explore the logistics of mass care, mass evacuation, and critical infrastructure damage.
+In planning for catastrophic disasters using strategic protocols and tools are needed for incorporating environmental and social into efficient responses.
+The importance for understanding the history of previous catastrophic events, and learning from those responses.
+What worked well?
+What didn?t?
+Will better prepare us for the future challenges as they arise.
+Students will explore the nuances of planning for and respond to catastrophic disasters.
+The course will discuss domestic and international approaches to planning and responding to such disasters.
+The Emergency Manager will spend most of their time in the field planning for critical incidents and disasters and understanding the key components to a good plan that involves many agencies at all levels of government and at different stages of the event is essential.
+Students will delve into the logistics of mass care, mass evacuations, and critical infrastructure damage.

-The course will explore the NIMS, ICS, and other federally mandated systems in place for the management of critical incidents such as major fire scenes, major disasters, terrorist attacks, and other events that require a multi-agency response and recovery effort.
+The course will explore the NIMS, ICS, and other federally mandated systems in place for the management of critical incidents such as major fire scenes, major disasters, terrorist?s attacks, and other events that require a multi-agency response and recovery effort.
 The course discusses and evaluates the roles of high-level leadership in setting policy direction and planning as well as real-time management of the scene.

 OR